-You can conduct unmoderated remote usability tests as part of your audit, but if there isn’t enough time for that; just try to put yourself in users’ shoes as you go through the site:
+You can conduct unmoderated remote usability tests as part of your e-commerce audit checklist.
+But if there isn’t enough time for that; just try to put yourself in users’ shoes as you go through the site:

 - Are the menus well categorized and clear?

 - Can I see words that resonate with what I’m looking for?

 - Is the search bar obvious?

 - How easily can I access my shopping cart or make a payment?